react-native-webrtc/react-native-callkit/README.md

   - false (default)
 - **localizedCallerName**: string (optional)
 - **showConnectionState**: boolean (optional)
-  - `false` by default, set it to `true` if you wish to show the user connecting status after hitting the answer button.
-Note that you will need to update the connection status using `updateConnectionState(connected: boolean)`.
+  - `false` by default, set it to `true` if you wish to show the user connecting state after hitting the answer button.
+Note that you will need to update the connection state using `updateConnectionState(connected: boolean)`.

 Call when you receive incoming calls to display system UI